Jflinchum/discord-react-bot/README.md

 !clearReminders <n>
 - Clears all reminders that you have set up for the nth event from the current date

+!attendance <n>
+- Shows all users who have are on the guest list for the nth event from the current date

+!set <property> <value>
+- Stores the defined value under the property in the user's config file

+!config
+- Displays what is in your config file

 !roll <amount> [d]<sides>
 - Rolls the amount of dice with the specified sides

+!pat <@person>
+- Gives that person a head pat!

+!myPats
+- Checks how many pats you have

+!userGroup
+- There are five subcommands for userGroup management
+- !userGroup list - lists all currently configured user groups
+- !userGroup add "Group Name" [<colorCode>] - creates a role on the server with the Group Name and color code (in hex value i.e FFFFFF for white)
+- !userGroup remove "Group Name" - removes the role from the server
+- !userGroup sub @Group Name - adds yourself to the Group Name role
+- !userGroup unsub @Group Name - removes yourself from the Group Name role

 [!help/!h]
 - Displays this help screen!